whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 ### Playing a Part

 Member of @channel - a Turing School Podcast for incoming prospective students.
 Thus far we have recorded two podcasts.
-I have also contributed to content ideas as well as taken responsibilites for editing and maintaining the podcast audio.
+I have also contributed to content ideas as well as taken responsibilities for editing and maintaining the podcast audio.

 ## Review